A Sampling of Cases Handled by David Allen

 friend right outside the vehicle, and his 3 year old son found the

-pistol and shot and killed his 7 year old daughter.
-The jury was
+pistol and tragically shot and killed his 7 year old daughter.
+The jury was hung 8

-hung 8 for not guilty; 4 for guilty; and the State subsequently
+for not guilty; 4 for guilty; and the State subsequently dismissed the

-dismissed the prosecution.
-Officer Carlile was returned to duty as a
+prosecution.
+Officer Carlile was returned to duty as a police officer

 Snohomish County Superior Court, May 2010.
 Everett Police Officer

-first degree when he shot and killed a DUI suspect who refused to
+degree when he shot and killed a DUI suspect who refused to cooperate

-cooperate and tried to run him down.
+and tried to run him down.
 Defense was self-defense.
-Jury
+Jury returned

 United States v.
 Bonnar, United States District Court, Western District of Washington, December 2008: King County Sheriff’s deputy charged in criminal indictment with violation of civil rights and committing perjury in his testimony before a grand jury, based on an incident where deputy allegedly assaulted female drug suspect after a car pursuit.
 Jury returned not guilty verdicts on all counts.
 The deputy was returned to duty.
 See: www.ahmlawyers.com/pages-2010/news/2008-12-23-news-bonnar.html